 In this article, we will define what a PPM is, why it is important, and what information a PPM typically contains.
 By the end, readers should be able to use this knowledge to analyze the PPMs for their own real estate investment opportunities.

 At First National Realty Partners, we create unique PPMs for all of our commercial real estate investment opportunities.
 To learn more about our current offerings, click here.

 Private Placement Memorandums Explained

-The purpose of the PPM is to describe the terms and conditions of the investment offering and is meant as a disclosure for investors so that they are aware of the specifics of the deal.
+The purpose of the PPM in real estate is to describe the terms and conditions of the investment offering and is meant as a disclosure for investors so that they are aware of the specifics of the deal.

 NOTE: Private investment offerings (as opposed to a public offering) are only available to accredited investors who meet certain income and/or net worth hurdles.

 What to Look For in a Private Placement Memorandum